 Using the Cloud SDK

 To read log entries, use the following Cloud SDK command:

 gcloud beta logging read [FILTER]

 Use [FILTER] to select the audit log entries you want.
 See the examples in the preceding section.

-For more information, see gcloud logging.
+For more information on the Stackdriver Logging command-line interface, see gcloud beta logging.

 Exporting audit logs

 To export audit log entries outside of Stackdriver Logging, create a logs sink.
 Give the sink a filter that selects the audit log entries you want to export.